 Understanding Relapse: What It Means And Why It Occurs

 Factors like genetics, history of addiction within the life of the individual, and how one chooses to cope can also affect the likelihood of relapsing.
-In other cases, if someone has not gotten the adequate care needed via detox or treatment, he or she may relapse in attempts to gain control over what they are struggling with.
+In other cases, if someone has not gotten the adequate care needed via detox or treatment, he or she may relapse in attempts to gain control over that with which they are struggling.
 For example, if someone uses drugs to self-medicate and experiences challenges with their emotions and their mental health, he or she can relapse.
 If someone chooses to reconnect with friends who abuse drugs, or remains in harmful situations that are toxic or stress-inducing, they can relapse.
 Not practicing self-care or attending meetings that encourage accountability during recovery, or not committing to recovery can cause someone to relapse during times of uncertainty.

-What To Do During Each Stage of Relapse
+What To Do During Each Stage Of Relapse

 Physical signs of relapse can be the most telling of someone who needs help.
 Weight loss, an unkempt appearance, slurred speech, alcohol on the breath, and a bloated stomach can indicate an unstable relationship with drugs as well as a relapse.
 At this stage, the individual needs medical help before it’s too late.
 Medically-assisted treatment can be a helpful step in gaining access to medications that reduce cravings and anxiousness.
 Furthermore, getting detox will provide individuals enduring relapses the care, emotional support, and medications needed.